Skip to content

 Ritterspiele

-Ritterspiele, often referred to as jousting games or tournaments, are a highly skilled and immensely entertaining art form that has its roots firmly planted in the rich traditions of European Middle Ages.
+Ritterspiele, often referred to as jousting games or tournaments, are a highly skilled and immensely entertaining art form that has its roots firmly planted in the rich traditions of the European Middle Ages.
 It is a fascinating sport that has gained immense popularity and has since evolved into both an art form and a mode of entertainment, captivating audiences worldwide.
-The event often features highly skilled and well-trained knights, battling it out on horseback while using lances to strike their opponents with the objective of knocking them off their horse.
-The Ritterspiele events are characterized by intricate costumes, beautifully designed shields, and awe-inspiring armor that speak to the grandeur of the medieval era.
-It is a perfect representation of a bygone era, one that brings to life a time when courage, chivalry, and honor were the watchwords of the day.
+The event often features highly skilled and well-trained knights, battling it out on horseback while using lances to strike their opponents with the objective of knocking them off their horses.
+The Ritterspiele events are characterised by intricate costumes, beautifully designed shields, and awe-inspiring armour that speak to the grandeur of the medieval era.
+It is a perfect representation of a bygone era, one that brings to life a time when courage, chivalry, and honour were the watchwords of the day.

 The following websites list Medieval events: